sol-sk/GIT_Obsidian/W2024 Files/301 lecture 13.md

 - More APs in striatum D1R = more GABA to GPi = Less GABA to thal = more stim to motor cortices

 Indirect/stop pathway
-- GPe increases inhibition !!!
-- GPe inhibited by striatum → not firing APs to release GABA to GPi → not inhibiting subthal nuc. or GPi → subthal stimulates GPi
+- GPe inhibited by striatum → not firing APs to release GABA to GPi → not inhibiting subthal nuc. or GPi → subthal stimulates GPi → more more more GABA!